Gulf airlines defend female cabin crew policies

 Cabin crew who have been employed for more than three years have the option of taking paid maternity leave.

 Antinori and Al Baker highlighted the other benefits offered to employees, such as tax-free income and paid-for accommodation.
-Antinori, a French native who previously worked for German carrier Lufthansa, also said Emirates offered profit-sharing schemes.
+Antinori, a French native who previously worked for German carrier Lufthansa (LHAG.DE), also said Emirates offered profit-sharing schemes.

 "Last year, we had 129,000 applications for cabin crew at Emirates.
 I do not think these are conditions that are making people reluctant to work for us," he said.